More than 700,000 people die by suicide each year, according to the World Health Organization.

 “Next July, the new Mental Health Crisis Line 9-8-8 will take effect.
 By expanding the crisis line and investing in our Nation’s crisis care infrastructure, we have the opportunity to prevent suicides and save lives,” he continued.

 There are ways each of us can help prevent suicide.
 Here’s how to do your part.

 Recognize distress signals

 There are many risk factors that can lead to an increase in thoughts about taking one’s life.
 It’s important to recognize these in yourself or a loved one, experts say, because many people do not talk about their thoughts of suicide in advance.

-Has there been a recent economic blow?
-That is another risk factor, and a reality facing millions who are out of work right now due to Covid-19-related job loss, social isolation or quarantine.
+Economic distress is a reality facing millions who are out of work right now due to Covid-19-related job loss, social isolation or quarantine.

 Look for actions